-Chapter Tests: There will be 15 Chapter Tests, including the final, covering material from each Chapter.
-The tests are worth 15 points each.
-There will be one test at the end of each chapter.
-They will consist of 15 questions, pulled randomly from a pool of 45 questions.
-You will have TWO attempts on each Chapter Test; the highest grade will count.
+Exams: There will be four (4) exams, including the final, covering material from the textbook as well as lectures and discussions.
+The exams are worth 100 points each.
+These exams will contain 50 questions, and you will have 60 minutes to complete each exam, and you will have TWO attempts; the highest grade will count.
 Exam items may include multiple choice, matching and true/false items.
-The Final Chapter Test will not be comprehensive.
-There will be NO make-ups scheduled for the tests.
-You will have the entire week (beginning Monday at 12:00am, ending Sunday at 11:59pm) to complete the Chapter Tests; that means that you may take the Chapter Test any time during those days, but the Chapter Test must be COMPLETED by 11:59pm on Sunday of the week that chapter is covered.
+The final exam will not be comprehensive.
+There will be NO make-ups scheduled for the exams.
+You will have the entire week (beginning Monday at 12:00am, ending Sunday at 11:59pm) to complete the exams; that means that you may take the exam any time during those days, but the exam must be COMPLETED by 11:59pm on Sunday of the exam weeks.